RahulDhiman93/Profaid-Model/README.md

 1. `git clone https://github.com/your-username/Profaid-Model.git`
 2. `cd Profaid-Model`

-#3 Install the required dependencies:
-pip install -r requirements.txt
-Download the pre-trained model weights (if available) or train the model using the instructions in the Model Training section.

 ## Usage
 You can use the Profaid Model in your Python code by importing the necessary functions from the profaid_model module.